About never losing that feeling

 Adrian Wee, better known as weelikeme, walks us through Eatmepoptart’s journey right from the beginning.

 How did Eatmepoptart get together to make club nights happen?

-I had the idea of having an indie rock / alternative rock night in 2004.
-During that time, I was already DJing for around four to five years, and was a bit tired of the club staple of house music and clubs and ‘chill out’ music at bars.
+I had the idea of having an indie rock or alternative rock night in 2004.
+At the time, I had already been deejaying for around four to five years, and I was a bit tired of the club staple of house music, and club and ‘chill out’ music at bars.

-The following year we won ‘Best Club Night’ on Juice Magazine awards.
-A few years later the other DJs, who I started the night with, left due to their other commitments, and I pulled in a new team to carry on the parties.
+The following year, we won the Best Club Night award from Juice Magazine.
+A few years later, the other DJs with whom I started the night, left due to their other commitments, and I pulled in a new team to carry on the parties.

 Most memorable show you have played.